mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 A **log group** is a container for log streams.
 It controls retention, monitoring, and access control.
 A **log event** is a timestamp and a raw message.
 A **log stream** is a sequence of log events with the same source

+### CloudWatch Events

+It has a near real-time visibility of changes tht happend within an AWS account.
+Using rules, you can match against certain events within an account and deliver those events to a number of supported targets.

+Within rles, many AWS services are natively supported as event sources and deliver the events directly.
+For others, CloudWatch allows event pattern matching against CloudTrail events.
+Additional rules support scheduled events as sources, allowing a cron-style fucntion for periodically passing events to targets.

+Some examples of event targets include:

+- EC2 instance
+- lambda fucntions
+- Step functions state machines
+- SNS topics
+- SQS queues

 ## Amazon CloudTrail